brajeshwar/brajeshwar.github.io/_posts/2019/2019-08-08-pi-hole-blocking-ads-at-home.md

 Pi-hole works pretty well without much fanfare that you might be left with a feeling that you're missing something.
 I've been running Pi-hole as the Ad-Blocker for my home and seems to be working good so far.

 Go, have fun.

+#### References & Updates

+- [A comprehensive Pi-hole Tutorial](https://www.crosstalksolutions.com/the-worlds-greatest-pi-hole-and-unbound-tutorial-2023/) ([video](https://www.youtube.com/watch?v=cE21YjuaB6o))from Crosstalk Solutions appeared on Nov 29, 2022.
+This is one of the most detailed covering  every details needed for you to start  running your own Pi-Hole server.